fwhaslam/RobotMinds/README.md

 2022/08/21 = Rewriting cartoon classifier using functional api.
         Rewriting cartoon classifier using resnet convolutional ( projection ) blocks.
         Setup so we can use 'plot_model' method to create images of the model.
+        First draft on CycleGan using local methods and functional API ( in prep for switching to resnet ).

 2022/08/16 = Moved horseZebra_transform/ files to cycle_gan/
     Added _examples/example_loss_function.py where I experiment with shapes + loss formats.